 Marketing translation, because it is so delicate, is often more prone to errors if than other types of translation.
 Cultural blunders, such as casually mentioning or poking fun at a tradition or religious belief, are especially important to look out for.
 You want to ensure that your marketing materials remain sensitive to the local cultures, regardless of what language they are translated into.

 Another common translation error in marketing materials is the mistranslation of colloquialisms and idioms.
 For instance, copywriters often create titles that use puns or alliteration in a clever way and translating these word-for-word into another language can lead to bad results.
 However, you don’t have to sacrifice creativity in your texts–you can employ the process of transcreation, (a combination of the terms ‘translation’ and ‘creation’), which enables you to make alterations to a text to have it better suit a custom audience, but still maintain the integrity and tone of the original.

 Acutrans understands that translating written marketing materials on websites, brochures, newsletters, etc. is a key way to reach new, foreign markets.
 Acutrans has 2000 experienced linguists on staff, with the ability to translate documents into over 100 languages.
-Plus, for documents less than 2000 words they offer a same-day turnaround.
+Plus, for documents less than 2000 words, we offer a same-day turnaround.

 When you submit a document to be translated, a dedicated project manager is assigned to the task.
-Then, Acutrans applies cutting-edge technology to translate your document faster than other companies.
-Afterwards, your dedicated project manager reviews the piece and checks for inaccuracies.
-Acutrans takes pride in their translations, both certifying and notarizing them.
-Plus, they have a strict code of ethics and maintain rigorous quality control checks to guarantee that your translation is done to your satisfaction.
+Then, we apply cutting-edge technology to translate your document faster than other companies.
+Afterward, your dedicated project manager reviews the piece and checks for inaccuracies.
+We take pride in our translations, both certifying and notarizing them.
+Plus, we have a strict code of ethics and maintain rigorous quality control checks to guarantee that your translation is done to your satisfaction.